 - Great Gazoo: Not surprisingly, considering he's an aspect of the Doctor.

-- Laughably Evil: His bowtie and short stature brings to mind a demented Troughton—though it make sense considering what he is.
+- Laughably Evil: His bowtie and short stature brings to mind a demented Troughton, which makes sense, considering that that's exactly who he is.

 - The Nth Doctor: It's heavily implied he's a manifestation of the same dark side that gave rise to the Valeyard.